dhoyle/splicedocs-jekyll/pages/OnPrem/InstallingSpliceMachine/ImportSampleData.md

 ---
 <section>
 <div class="TopicContent" data-swiftype-index="true" markdown="1">
-# Importing and Querying Demo Data
+# Importing and Querying Standalone Demo Data

 {% include splice_snippets/onpremonlytopic.md %}
-This topic walks you through importing and querying the demo (sample) data that is packaged with the Splice Machine standalone installer.
+The standalone version of Splice Machine includes sample data that you can use to quickly try importing and querying meaningful data.
+This topic walks you through using the sample data.

 You must [install the standalone version of
 Splice Machine](onprem_install_standalone.html) on your computer before